Radiomaster GX12 |

 Panel removal |

-It would be nice if Radiomaster could address this with an alternative panel, however it would likely necessitate a different design for the daughter board.
+It would be nice if Radiomaster could address this with an alternative switch layout.
+However, it would necessitate a different daughter board so don't hold your breath.

 Alternative panels (without roller slots) and extra switches |